mascaldotfr/CoRT/api/bin/warstatus/README.md

 | Official (short\*)     | https://cdn.cort.ovh/api/wstatus_short.json        |
 | Local                  | https://yourhost/api/var/wstatus.json              |

-\* _The short version is CDN only, and only contains 10 events.
-If you probe very frequently and don't mind about getting 100 events, use this.
+\* _The short version is CDN only, and contains no events.
+If you probe very frequently and don't mind about getting the events, use this.
 I may redirect you there myself in "severe" cases to reduce bandwidth usage_

 ## Response Format